Kyriosity/Kyriosity/README.md

 ![Angular](https://img.shields.io/badge/Angular-DD0031?style=for-the-badge&logo=angular&logoColor=white)&nbsp;&nbsp;
 [![et cetera](https://img.shields.io/badge/et-cetera-<COLOR>.svg)](https://shields.io/)

-Here i'd like to share the following subjects of IMHO&nbsp;<sup>:one:</sup>
+I'd like to share the following subjects of IMHO&nbsp;<sup>:one:</sup>

-- [concepts and guidelines](../../../read-write), i do follow and implement in ...
+- [concepts and guidelines](../../../read-write), where i try to emphasize own experience and avoid common statements ...
-- [tailored projects](../../../use-dev), that can be a help in your code
+- [tailored projects](../../../use-dev), that can be a help for your dev

 ___________________
 <sup>:one:</sup> In my humble opinion.
 I could misunderstood, missed some points.
 Errors and outdated statements are also possible.\